Microburst winds tear apart hangar near Hobby Airport

 The private plane hangar is located on West Monroe Road at Scranton Street.

-According to meteorologist Travis Herzog, there were wind gusts of 60 miles per hour at Hobby.
+The National Weather Service confirms there were wind gusts of 80 miles per hour at Hobby.

 Meteorologist Travis Herzog explains how a microburst at Hobby Airport led to the collapse